3ative/ultimate-fan-project-V3/README.md

 # Ultimate Fan Project v3.1
-Converting any 3-Speed fan for Home Assistant control via ESPHome
+Converting any 3-Speed fan for Home Assistant control with ESPHome and a Sonoff Basic.

 #### _Features:_

 > - LED Speed indicators
 > - Original button functions
 > - Runs on a Sonoff Basic
+> - Alexa Control

 #### *Code-y Bits*